Polish Space Agency: POLSA

-In November 2014, professor Marek Banaszkiewicz, who previously served as director of the Space Research Center of the Polish Academy of Sciences became the first President of the newly formed agency.
+On September 26, 2014, an act was passed by the Sejm establishing the Polish Space Agency (POLSA) as a branch of the Ministry of Economic Development and Technology.
+It started operating with a full team at the end of 2015.
+In November 2014, professor Marek Banaszkiewicz, who previously served as director of the Space Research Center of the Polish Academy of Sciences, became the first President of the newly-formed agency.
 The vice-president for science became professor Marek Moszyński from the Faculty of Electronics, Telecommunications and Information Technology of the Gdańsk University of Technology, and the Vice-President for Defense - General Lech Majewski.